 A unique and confrontational interrogation experience

-In 1948, Albert Gemmeker, the former commander of the Dutch concentration camp Westerbork, finds himself in an interrogation room opposite a man unknown to him.
-It soon turns out that Gemmeker's interrogator has a personal reason to force him to confess about his war past and the transportation of 80,000 Jews to the extermination camps.
+In 1948, Albert Gemmeker, a German SS officer and former commander of the Dutch concentration camp Westerbork, finds himself in an interrogation room opposite a man unknown to him.
+It soon turns out that Gemmeker’s interrogator has a personal reason to force him to confess about his war past and the transportation of 80,000 Jews to the extermination camps.